-You should carefully consider the following risk factors and all other information contained herein as well as the information included in our Annual Report on Form 10-K, as amended by our annual Report on Form 10-K/A, for the year ended December 31, 2004, and other reports and filings made with the Securities and Exchange Commission in evaluating our business and prospects.
+You should carefully consider the following risk factors and all other information contained herein as well as the information included in our Annual Report on Form 10-K and as amended on 10-K/A for the year ended December 31, 2004, and other reports and filings made with the Securities and Exchange Commission in evaluating our business and prospects.
 Risks and uncertainties, in addition to those we describe below, that are not presently known to us or that we currently believe are immaterial may also impair our business operations.
-If any of the following risks occur, our business and financial results could be harmed, the price of our common stock could decline.
-You should also refer to the other information contained in this report, including our unaudited consolidated financial statements and related notes.
+If any of the following risks occur, our business and financial results could be harmed, and the price of our common stock could decline.
+You should also refer to the other information contained in this report, including our consolidated financial statements and related notes.

-Our success is dependent in part on new technology upgrade growth in the deployment of wireless networks, and to the extent that such growth slows, our business may be harmed.
+Our success is dependent on growth in the deployment of wireless networks, and to the extent that such growth continues to slow, our business may be harmed.

-The wireless telecommunications industry has historically experienced a dramatic rate of growth both in the United States and internationally.
-In recent years, however, many telecommunications carriers have re-evaluated their network deployment plans in response to downturns in the capital markets, changing perceptions regarding industry growth, the adoption of new wireless technologies, increasing pricing competition for subscribers and a general economic slowdown in the United States and internationally.
-That trend has only recently begun to change as several large carriers in the U.S. and Latin America have started to once again focus on network expansion.
-If the rate of growth slows or carriers reduce their capital investments in wireless infrastructure or fail to expand into new geographic areas, our business may be significantly harmed.
+Telecommunications carriers are constantly re-evaluating their network deployment plans in response to trends in the capital markets, changing perceptions regarding industry growth, the adoption of new wireless technologies, increasing pricing competition for subscribers and general economic conditions in the United States and internationally.
+If the rate of network deployment slows and carriers reduce their capital investments in wireless infrastructure or fail to expand into new geographic areas, our business may be significantly harmed.

-The uncertainty associated with rapidly changing telecommunications technologies may also negatively impact the rate of deployment of wireless networks and the demand for our services.
+The uncertainty associated with rapidly changing telecommunications technologies may also continue to negatively impact the rate of deployment of wireless networks and the demand for our services.
 Telecommunications service providers face significant challenges in assessing consumer demand and in acceptance of rapidly changing enhanced telecommunications capabilities.
-If telecommunications service providers perceive that the rate of acceptance of next generation telecommunications products will grow more slowly than previously expected, they may, as a result, slow their development of next generation technologies.
+If telecommunications service providers continue to perceive that the rate of acceptance of next generation telecommunications products will grow more slowly than previously expected, they may, as a result, continue to slow their development of next generation technologies.
 Moreover, increasing price competition for subscribers could adversely affect the profitability of carriers and limit their resources for network deployment.
 Any significant sustained slowdown will further reduce the demand for our services and adversely affect our financial results.

-If wireless carriers, enterprises and the federal government do not outsource their network services, our business will suffer.
+If wireless carriers, network equipment vendors and enterprises do not outsource their wireless telecommunications services, our business will suffer.

-Our success depends upon the continued trend by wireless carriers, enterprise customers and the federal government to outsource their network design, deployment and management needs.
-If this trend does not continue and our customers elect to perform more network deployment services themselves, our operating results and revenues may decline.
+Our success depends upon the continued trend by wireless carriers and network equipment vendors to outsource their network design, deployment and management needs.
+If this trend does not continue and wireless carriers and network equipment vendors elect to perform more network deployment services themselves, our operating results and revenues may decline.

-If enterprise customers do not invest in new in-building technologies such as wireless local area networks, our business will suffer.
+If enterprise customers do not invest in security systems and other new in-building technologies such as wireless local area networks, our business will suffer.

 In 2003, we launched significant enterprise-based WLAN (Wireless Local Area Networks) and security systems initiatives as a key component of the growth strategy for our Enterprise Network Services segment.
-We intend to devote significant resources to developing these initiatives, but we cannot predict that we will achieve widespread market acceptance among the enterprises we identify as our potential customers.
-It is possible that some enterprises will determine that their current capital constraints and other factors outweigh their need for WLANs and security systems.
-As a result, we may be affected by a significant delay in the adoption of WLAN and security systems by enterprises, which would harm our business.
+We intend to devote significant resources to developing these initiatives, but we cannot predict that we will achieve widespread market acceptance amongst the enterprises we identify as potential customers.
+It is possible that some enterprises will determine that capital constraints and other factors outweigh their need for WLANs and security systems.
+As a result, we may be affected by a significant delay in the adoption of WLAN and wireless security systems by enterprises, which would harm our business.